-Choosing Between an LLC and Corporation
+Difference Between an LLC and Corporation

-A limited liability company (LLC) is usually the best business entity type for small businesses because it offers limited liability protection but is easy to run and has tax options that fit well with how small businesses operate and grow.
+A limited liability company (LLC) is usually the best business entity type for small businesses because it offers personal liability protection but is easy to run and has tax options that fit well with how small businesses operate and grow.

-Limited Liability Protection provides legal separation between you and your business and can protect your personal assets if your business is sued.
+Personal liability protection provides legal separation between you and your business and can protect your personal assets if your business is sued.

-Reinvesting LLC Profit and Pass-Through Taxation
+LLC Taxes: Pass-Through Taxation

 A corporation's net income is taxed once on the corporate level at 21%.
 If any of that profit is paid as dividends to shareholders, they pay income tax and FICA taxes on the dividend as well.